Or download our app "Guided Lessons by Education.com" on your device's app store.

 Show Me the Money: Understanding Value

-Students will be able to understand the value of money and how to use it.
+- Students will be able to identify the values of coins and dollars.

 - Tell your students that they will be spending pretend money to purchase, or buy, pretend items.
 Explain that they will be counting money to make sure they have enough to buy items.

 - Ask students, "Why is it important to figure out if we have enough money before we go to the sales counter?"
 Have students think-pair-share, explaining their answer to an elbow partner.

 - Show students the pretend money and a few of the pretend items they will be using.

 - Ask students to draw a picture of some of the things their families purchase at the store.

 - Label students' pictures with words in English and home language (L1), if possible.

 - Have students think-pair-share, sharing out some of the things their families purchase at the store.

 - Provide students with definitions of other words applicable to learning about money in English and student's home language (L1), such as customer, sales clerk, shopping, etc.